dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

 This change was made to reduce the confusion around the purpose of query types.
-Specifically, they are keyless entity types and they are inherently read-only because of this, but should not be used just because an entity type is read-only.
+Specifically, they are keyless entity types and they are inherently read-only because of this, but they should not be used just because an entity type needs to be read-only.
 Likewise, they are often mapped to views, but this is only because views often don't define keys.

 **Mitigations**